andrewt3000/MachineLearning/neuralNets.md

 Number of hidden layers - the higher the number of layers the more layers of abstraction it can represent. too many layers and the the network suffers from the vanishing or exploding gradient problem.

 ### Activation Functions
-Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
+[Activation function](https://en.wikipedia.org/wiki/Activation_function) - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
-Typical activation functions include sigmoid, tanh, and ReLu.
+ReLu is a popular modern activation function.

 #### Sigmoid
 Sigmoid activation functions outputs a value between 0 and 1.
 It is a smoothed out step function.
 Sigmoid is not zero centered and it suffers from activation saturation issues.
 Historically popular, but not currently popular.